 Here are 5 personal loan lenders for people who have less than ideal credit (meaning under 700) that will let you check your rate without impacting your credit score:

-LendingClub: LendingClub is our favorite lender – and we recommend starting here first.
-People with credit scores below 600 can get approved.
+LendingClub: People with credit scores below 600 can get approved.
 You can borrow $1,000 – $40,000 and get the money deposited into your account within a few days.
-Fixed APRs range from 5.99%-35.89% on terms up to 5 years.
+Fixed APRs range from 5.98%-35.89% on terms up to 5 years.
 LendingClub has an origination fee of 1%-6% on its loans.
 LendingClub is not available in Iowa or West Virginia.

-Avant: You can borrow anywhere from $1,000 to $35,000 through Avant, and you can receive your funds as soon as the next business day.
-You can borrow for up to 5 years, and interest rates range from 9.95% – 36%.
+Avant: You could borrow anywhere from $2,000 to $35,000 through Avant, and you could receive your funds as soon as the next business day.
+APRs range from 9.95% – 35.99%.
 Although the minimum credit score varies, you have a much better chance if your score is above 580.
-Avant is available in all states except Colorado, Iowa and West Virginia.
+Avant is available in all states except Colorado, Iowa, West Virginia, and Vermont.

 There are several other personal loan lenders that will do a soft credit check.
 You can find them on our personal loan table here.
 While many of these lenders have minimum credit score requirements, you’ll find they take other factors into account aside from your FICO score.